VlGlL/AP_Data_Entry_Automation_in_SAP/README.md

          On Error Goto 0
      End Function

-This the main issue with PR1 is the bug that your control ID "SAPLDISPLAY46:XXXX" can change whenever you process any item.
-Therefore you will not know (or at least i have not yet found), what your current ID number is.
-Upon collecting some data, the system switches between the below two set of ID-s (0381 / 0387 - 405 is constant), thus is a workaround.
+The main issue with PR1 SAP transaction is the bug that your control ID "SAPLDISPLAY46:XXXX" can change whenever you process any item (specific invoices).
+Therefore you will not know (or at least I have not yet found), what your current ID number is.
+Upon collecting some data, the system switches between the below two set of ID-s (0381 / 0387 - 405 is constant).
+Thus the code itself is a workaround for entering data into multiple cells (in our case updating multiple tax codes).

      ' Call the FindByIdLoop function with different sets of parameters FindByIdLoop "0381", "0405"